Stop Sabotaging Your Important Relationships

 Apologize.
 Yes, you heard me right.
 When you meet with these important people in your life, apologize to them for not making time for them this past year; for not making them more of a priority in your life.
 Apologize and commit to them that you will work hard to make up for lost time.
 Your sincerity here (provided it does come from the heart – as it should) will win major points and go a long way towards getting the relationship back on track.

 Have a plan going in to each meeting.
-Come armed with questions that will provide more insight and knowledge into the person you are meeting with.
+Then come armed with questions that will provide more insight and knowledge into the person you are meeting with.
 Remember, these meetings are about them, not you, so stay focused when you have them.

 Set expectations for what’s next.
 When will you see each other again?
 What can you be doing in the mean time to help them?
 What issues, problems, projects or opportunities do they need help with?
 Commit to do SOMETHING for them in the coming weeks and months following your meeting.
 Demonstrate, in more than words but in real concrete actions, your sincere desire to build a valuable relationship with them and be a valuable contributor to this relationship.

-Sounds pretty simple right?
-It’s not.
+So, sounds pretty simple right?
+But it’s not.
 The hard part is in doing.
-I mean let’s face facts, you’ve already been self-sabotaging your important relationships without a care in the world already and old habits are hard to break.
-You’ve got to get off your duff and go make some serious reparations with these people!
+Well I mean let’s face facts, you’ve already been self-sabotaging your important relationships without a care in the world already and old habits are hard to break.
+So you’ve got to get off your duff and go make some serious reparations with these people!